-- 1.1 The Agency shall provide a completed Reimbursement Invoice ("Invoice") for each request for reimbursement, a copy of which is attached hereto and incorporated by this reference as Exhibit "D".
-All Invoices and supporting documentation, as more specifically described in this Section, shall be submitted to the Program Administrator in accordance with the monthly reimbursement schedule ("Schedule").
+1.1 The Agency shall provide a completed Payment Invoice ("Invoice") for each request for payment, a copy of which is attached hereto and incorporated by this reference as Exhibit "E".
+All Invoices and supporting documentation, as more specifically described in this Section, shall be submitted to the Program Administrator in accordance with the monthly payment schedule ("Schedule").

 Any changes to the Schedule shall require written approval by the Program Administrator.
-County funding proposed under this Agreement shall be on a reimbursement basis up to the maximum allocated amount and shall be consistent with the Project Budget. - 1.2 Supporting documentation required for processing Invoices shall include: - (a) Documentation supporting the completion of services (i.e. material and labor costs); - (b) Accounting records supported by documentation (e.g. copies of issued checks, invoices, payroll and time sheets); and - (c) Any other documentation requested by the Program Administrator. - 1.3 Each Invoice shall be completed in its entirety.
-Any Invoice that is incomplete or which fails to include the required supporting documentation shall be deemed incomplete and rejected. - 1.4 Invoices submitted in accordance with the Schedule shall include only those allowable expenses and costs acceptable under the CDBG Program.
-The County shall not provide reimbursement for any allowable costs or expenses for which the Agency is unable to demonstrate payment having already been made. - 1.5 Completed Invoices and supporting documentation shall be submitted to the Housing and Community Development Division Manager, 525 East South Street, Orlando, Florida 32801.
+County funding proposed under this Agreement shall be paid up to the maximum allocated amount and shall be consistent with the Project Budget.

+- 1.2 Supporting documentation required for processing Invoices shall include: - (a) Documentation supporting the completion of services (i.e. material and labor costs); - (b) Accounting records supported by documentation (e.g. copies of issued checks, invoices, payroll and time sheets); and - (c) Any other documentation requested by the Program Administrator. - 1.3 Each invoice shall be completed in its entirety.
+Any invoice that is incomplete or which fails to include the required supporting documentation shall be deemed incomplete and rejected. - 1.4 Invoices submitted in accordance with the Schedule shall include only those allowable expenses and costs acceptable under the CDBG Program.
+The County shall not provide payment for any allowable costs or expenses for which the Agency is unable to demonstrate supporting documentation. - 1.5 Completed invoices and supporting documentation shall be submitted to the Housing and Community Development Division Manager, 525 East South Street, Orlando, Florida 32801.